samsquire/ideas4/README.md

 The options to invoke a request are limited to what the API provides.

 We have types!
 We can look at what relations were used in the original code and diff them with options in the new code.

+So if someone refactors an interface, can we automatically port our code to use the new interface based on context that is available in the original request.

 # incomplete ideas